Michael-Grimm/ECC-secp256k1-ARM-64-bit-assembly/README.md

 * macros encapsulate frequently recurring commands and boilerplate for function declaration -> see files 'commonmacros' and 'u256macros'

 C-functions for finite field arithmetic and ecc are in secp256k1.h, u256.h contains two big integer functions (multiplication and squaring) with 512-bit results.

+The project was developed on a Raspberry Pi 4, 8GB, with ubuntuMATE 20.4